 For some clients, initial work needs to focus on short-term stabilisation techniques such as mindfulness or externalisation useful to allow enough distance from distress to make life bearable again.
 Such short-term work may be sufficient in itself, or may lead to a reinvigorated curiosity about life and what symptoms may be trying to communicate to the client.
 This sometimes produces a desire for medium- and long- term psychotherapy.

 Most of my private clients receive medium- or long-term psychoanalytic psychotherapy at a frequency of sessions from one- to three- times weekly.
 This work is of a far more explorative nature examining how stories we tell ourselves, relationship patterns, dreams and slips can give clues about our lives.
-Such work can help shift patterns we continuously get stuck in to give renewed creativity and interest in life and its possibilities.
+It also often involves exploring how micro-aggressions and discriminations that we may have experienced as a result of our race, gender identity, disability, sexuality or class can get inside our heads and bodies creating havoc.
+Both types of work can help shift patterns we continuously get stuck in to give renewed creativity and interest in life and its possibilities.

 All my work is informed by an interest in language and the gap between language, our attempts to communicate to one another and our bodies.
 Integrative psychotherapy allows different therapeutic techniques to be weaved in 'as and when' they are useful.
 I work to give people more curiosity in their lives and more flexibility in their thinking to enable life to get moving again.